janko/down/README.md

 io #=> #<Down::ChunkedIO ...>
 ```

-The Wget backend uses the `wget` command line utility for downloading.
-One
-major advantage of `wget` is that it automatically resumes downloads that were
+One major advantage of `wget` is that it automatically resumes downloads that
-interrupted due to network failures, which is very useful when you're
+were interrupted due to network failures, which is very useful when you're
 downloading large files.

 However, the Wget backend should still be considered experimental, as it wasn't